-Course includes opportunities to assist a staff member one period daily in a computer science or business education laboratory.
-Course is graded as pass or fail.
+This course includes opportunities to assist a staff member one period daily in a computer science or business education laboratory.
+This course is graded as pass or fail.
 This course may be taken repeatedly for elective credit.

 ELEMENTARY OR MIDDLE SCHOOL STUDENT INTERN A & B (7130A, 7130B), Grades 11 & 12, 1st & 2nd Sem., One-half Credit Per Sem.
 Prerequisite: Staff Recommendation